Photo courtesy of Brian Chilson, Arkansas Times

 Above: View of the sculpture from the back.

-Artist Mark Leichliter (left), and donor Kay Arnold (right) stand behind the newly dedicated sculpture.
+Artist Mark Leichliter (left) and donor, and honoree, Kay Arnold (right) stand behind the newly dedicated sculpture.

 Dean Kumpuris remarks about the sculpture, and its importance to Sculpture at the River Market’s public art collection.